hackclub/hackclub/workshops/full-stack_todo_app/README.md

 }
 ```

 Here 👆, we added the data that we get as input into the database.
-By default, the task was incomplete.
+By default, the task is incomplete.
 After the data is added to the database, the input field is cleared by setting `task` to an empty string(`setTask("")`).

 <details>
-<summary>Your final Input.js will look like this.</summary>
+<summary>Your final code in Input.js should look like this.</summary>

 ```jsx
 import React, { useState } from 'react'